bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 This project was put together using create-react-app (CRA).
 You will not need to install CRA in order to make this project work.
 Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [ x] Clone your OWN version of the repository in your terminal
 - [ ] Download project dependencies by running `npm install`
 - [ ] Start up the app using `npm start`
 - [ ] Create a new branch: `git checkout -b <firstName-lastName>`.